14 Mar Moving to Mexico is Not Something I Regret

 Rebecca has put her passion for helping others into overdrive.
 She’s a board member of the Latin American Relief Fund, which finances a local migrant shelter; has provided free legal advice to persons seeking asylum in the US; and leads excursions to villages surrounding San Miguel, where participants learn about the history of the area, enjoy a lunch prepared by the women of the village, and can purchase products like soaps and lotions made by the community with locally sourced ingredients.
 I feel like Rebecca’s charitable works are part mine, because, you know, behind every great woman is a pretty decent guy supporting her great work.
 Anyway, I like to tell myself that.

 One unanticipated benefit of our move was that we discovered new interests and talents to help pay for it all.
-We knew that the rent from our Alexandria house would cover most of our day-to-day expenses, and intended to supplement that with income from other sources.
+We knew that the rent from our Alexandria house would cover most of our day-to-day expenses, and intended to supplement that income with income from other sources.
 I planned to do tax returns and Rebecca thought she might continue to do immigration work.
 While I have done some tax work, I also sell books and articles (as I’ve mentioned), and give pickleball lessons.
 Rebecca has stopped working directly with clients, but started a business offering language courses for professionals and organizing cultural tours.
 She also recently branched into public speaking gigs and gets paid to talk about immigration.
 Her work is profiled in the award-winning documentary, “LAS ABOGADAS: Attorneys on the Front Line of the Migrant Crisis.”
 Together, we make and sell kombucha.
 None of these “jobs” fattens our bank or investment accounts, but the money we pocket helps us to avoid depleting those accounts.
 We earn what I call “taco money.”
-And, like moving to Mexico full-time, enjoying a plateful of tacos is something that I never regret.
+And enjoying a plateful of tacos is something that I never regret.